toaster515/Qualtrics_Task_Tracker/README.md

 ## How It Works

 - **JavaScript Integration**: The custom JavaScript code is added to the Qualtrics survey.
-- **Event Listeners**: The script sets up event listeners to detect when the survey window is active or inactive.
+- **Event Listeners**: The script sets up event listeners to detect when the survey window is active or inactive, or when the mouse cursor has left or entered the browser window.
 - **Data Logging**: Each event (entry/exit) is logged with a timestamp and other metadata information in a JSON object.
 - **Embedding Data**: The JSON object is saved in a convenient single embedded variable within Qualtrics which can then be used for further analysis.